lfpu/NumberGame/README.md

 ## How To Play

-Press F1 is save level
+Press F1 is save level,
-press F5 is refresh current level
+press F5 is refresh current level but not re-generate

 ## Game Mechanics